Rupert Friend: 2010–2019

 By 2012, Friend felt dissatisfied with his career and rethought his overall approach to his work and selecting his projects.
 He has dismissed reports in the media that at that time he considered giving up acting entirely.

 In 2013, he played the prison psychologist Oliver Baumer in the film Starred Up.
-His performance was applauded by critics and nominated for a BIFA Award for Best Supporting Actor.
+His performance was applauded by critics and nominated for the BIFA for Best Supporting Actor.
 In 2015, he starred as Agent 47 in Hitman: Agent 47, a film based on the Hitman video game franchise, replacing Paul Walker.
 In order to play the role, he had to shave all his hair.
 He performed most of his own stunts.
 The production team sent him copies of all the Hitman games to familiarize himself with the character.
 However, Friend who calls himself a technophobe, was only able to walk his avatar in circles and soon gave up.
 The film received mixed reviews.
 In 2015, Friend provided narration for Nick Knight's folk horror fashion film, The Face of a Dying Dog.

 Friend gained worldwide recognition as CIA operative and assassin Peter Quinn in the acclaimed political thriller series Homeland (2012–2017), his first role in a television-series.
 Introduced in season two as a supporting character, his role became significantly more important as of season three.
 His performance received widespread acclaim and he was nominated for three awards, including a Primetime Emmy Award nomination for Outstanding Guest Actor In A Drama Series in 2013.
 Friend's departure from the series was mourned by the press and fans.

 After his involvement in Homeland ended in 2017, Friend acted in a number of comedies.
 In a 2014 interview he had already said that he also wanted to explore the 'farcical side' to his acting.
 He was offered the lead role in Paul Feig's A Simple Favor, but turned it down to play a funny smaller part in the film instead.
 He was described as displaying "serious comedic chops" in Armando Iannucci's The Death of Stalin, where he played Stalin's son Vasily.

 He was asked by director and painter Julian Schnabel to play Theo van Gogh in At Eternity's Gate (2018), an award-winning biopic about Vincent van Gogh who was played by Willem Dafoe.
 Friend played the role of the mysterious Ernest Donovan in the series Strange Angel from 2018 to 2019; his performance was praised as being 'of amusing weirdness and a creepy-crawly intensity'.

 In 2018 Friend performed a new audio drama by John Patrick Shanley, Last Night in the Garden I Saw You, which featured Michelle Williams.
 The following year, Friend was asked by screenwriter David Koepp to narrate the audiobook of his debut novel Cold Storage.
 He voiced the character of Peter Hardy in the 2019 Gimlet scripted podcast Motherhacker.